-If CAR 601.04 - IFR or VFR Flight in Class F Special Use Restricted Airspace or Class F Special Use Advisory Airspace, 601.16 - Issuance of NOTAM for Forest Fire Aircraft Operating Restrictions, and 5.1 of the Aeronautics Act restrict the use of airspace to all "aircraft", they therefore apply to micro RPAs as they are considered aircraft under the Aeronautics Act and CARs.
-For more information, see RAC 2.8.6 Class F Airspace in the TC AIM.
+If CARs 601.04 and 601.16 as well as section 5.1 of the Aeronautics Act prohibit for all "aircraft" the use of airspace, they therefore apply to micro RPAs because they are considered aircraft under the Aeronautics Act and the CARs.
+For more information, see RAC 2.8.6 Class F Airspace in the Transport Canada Aeronautical Information Manual (TC AIM).